ibrahimahmed443/express-crud/README.md

 express-crud
 ============

-A basic CRUD app written in Express/Node for a books collection using Mongodb
+A basic CRUD app written in Express/Node for a books collection using Mongodb.

+Note: This app should only be used for learning purposes.
+This is not a production-ready code.

 Install